millenevprado/prepwork-lewagon/website-html-css/README.md

 # THE 2-HOUR LANDING PAGE

-In this course, I created my first website using HTML and CSS.
+In this course, I created a website using HTML and CSS:

 ![](page.png)

 ## Resources